-Perspective | The Nats have shaken off slow starts before, but this one seems to beg bigger questions
+Perspective | The Nats have shaken off slow starts before, but this one seems to raise bigger questions

 And yet, some people can’t help themselves.

-“I sat back last night for a while there, and I thought about the Milwaukee series in ’19,” Martinez said before Thursday’s first pitch.
+“I sat back last night for a while there and I thought about the Milwaukee series in ’19,” Martinez said before Thursday’s first pitch.

 Let’s stop that right now, before even going over the three-game sweep at the hands of the Brewers that left the Nats 14-22 — exactly where these Nats would be with a three-game sweep in Arizona.
 Anyone who lived through 2019 cherishes it all, and we know — because there are T-shirts that remind us — that bumpy roads can, indeed, lead to beautiful places.
 But what’s wrong with finding some smooth pavement?